NathanYee/ExercisesInC/reflections/reflection2.md

 # High level notes

 The majority of work done in this sprint was done in the first week.
 I lost 4 days due to OCO's New York Trip.
-As a result, a lot of more recent exercises and readings aren’t done yet, but I should have the time to them in the upcoming days.
+As a result, I feel behind in the class right now.
+I don’t think I’m in the danger zone and should be able to recover throughout the rest of the sprint.

 # Written sprint reflection